 I am studying my Masters of Child Play Therapy at Deakin University and will finish at the end of 2021.

-I am also training with the International Institute of Animal Assisted Play Therapy.
+I have completed Level 1 training with the International Institute of Animal Assisted Play Therapy.

 I am a registered student at the Australasia Pacific Play Therapy Association (APPTA) and will be registered as a Play Therapist when I complete my studies.